microsoft/nni/docs/en_US/Compressor/Quantizer.md

 You can view example for more information

-#### User configuration for QAT\_Quantizer
+#### User configuration for QAT Quantizer
 * **q_bits:** This is to specify the q_bits operations to be quantized to

 ***

-## DoReFaQuantizer
+## DoReFa Quantizer
 In [DoReFa-Net: Training Low Bitwidth Convolutional Neural Networks with Low Bitwidth Gradients](https://arxiv.org/abs/1606.06160), authors Shuchang Zhou and Yuxin Wu provide an algorithm named DoReFa to quantize the weight, activation and gradients with training.

 ### Usage
-To implement DoReFaQuantizer, you can add code below before your training code
+To implement DoReFa Quantizer, you can add code below before your training code

 Tensorflow code
 ```python